hisurfadvisory/MACROSS/core/README.md

 			Even if your script contains tasks that require elevated privilege, use "user" if the script can perform tasks without admin.
 MACROSS tags non-admin users with "$vf19_ROBOTECH", which you can use to skip admin tasks if that value is $True.
 		3. What kind of data your script processes (IPs, filescans, etc.), or what task it performs.
   			Keep this concise but specific across your scripts.
-For example, you might have several 				automations that do things in active directory, but don't just use "active-directory"
+For example, you might have
-     			for each one!
+     		several automations that do things in active directory, but don't just use "active- directory" for each one!
 		4. What language your script is (powershell or python)
 		5. The author
 		6. The maximum number of values your script can process